Vagrant Security Concerns

 By default, the project folder in the host system is shared with the machine, which sees it as

 /vagrant.
-This means that whoever has access to the project folder has also read and write access to the synced folder.
+This means that whoever has access to the project folder also has read and write access to the synced folder.
 If this is a problem, make sure to properly restrict the access to the synced folder.

 If we need to exchange files between the host system and the Vagrant machine, it is not advisable to disable the synced folder.
 This is because the only alternative is to use the